grongierisc/kong-ee-training/README.md

 Start this training with the main branch.

-At the end of the training you should have the same result as the training branch.
+At the end of the training, you should have the same result as the training branch.
 # 3. Installation
 ## 3.1.
 What do you need to install?
 * [Git](https://git-scm.com/downloads)